-From uplifting murals around the city, to posters and postcards of gratitude for the front line, Gravity Uplifts is filling the city with positivity from local artists.
+From uplifting murals around the city, to posters and postcards of gratitude for the front line, Gravity Uplifts filled the city with positivity from local artists.

-A public art initiative brought to life by partnerships created in the community in the wake of COVID-19.
+A public art initiative that ran from May to September 2020, brought to life by partnerships created in the community in the wake of COVID-19.

-A series of five uplifting mural “cubes” are placed around the city.
-Each cube consists of four unique 8′ x 8′ murals created by artists in our community.
+A series of five uplifting mural “cubes” were placed around the city.
+Each cube consisted of four unique 8′ x 8′ murals created by artists in our community.

-The demand has been inspiring and we can’t stop now!
-Help us build additional cubes around by the city in partnership with Create Columbus Commission.
+The demand was inspiring and we couldn’t stop!
+We are building additional cubes around by the city in partnership with Create Columbus Commission.

-The deadline to fund another cube is May 22 and anyone can contribute via the link below.
+The deadline to fund another cube was May 22.

-Join Wild Goose Creative in a poster campaign to thank the healthcare workers of Mount Carmel East Hospital.
+Wild Goose Creative undertook a poster campaign to thank the healthcare workers of Mount Carmel East Hospital.

-Posters designed by 20 local artists hang the halls of the hospital, inspiring patients and front line workers as they pass by.
+Posters designed by 20 local artists were hung in the halls of the hospital, inspiring patients and front line workers as they passed by.

-Looking for another way to share gratitude with our healthcare heroes?
+Postcards served as another way to share gratitude with our healthcare heroes.

-Don’t forget to grab some grub while you’re there!
-Order online for no-contact delivery.
+Never forget to grab some grub while you’re there!

 Browse the Gallery